DanSTAR-DTU/modm-prebuilt/README.md

 6. Run `lbuild build` to regenerate the modm files.

-7. Update CMakeLists.txt in this repository if necessary to ensure any new directories with source and include files are compiled.
+7. Go to modm/docs and run `doxygen doxyfile.cfg` to generate documentations.

-7. Ensure the newly generated code compiles with the firmware and test on hardware as appropriate.
+8. Ensure the newly generated code compiles with the firmware and test on hardware as appropriate.

-8. Commit and push all changes.
+9. Commit and push all changes.

-9. Update repositories using this one as a submodule to use the new commit.
+10. Update repositories using this one as a submodule to use the new commit.